 About

-In the meantime, I am finishing up my PhD at the Yale School of the Environment, where I study plant-soil interactions and forest ecology.
+I am an Assistant Scientist in Forest Ecology in the Department of Environmental Science and Forestry at The Connecticut Agricultural Experiment Station.
 My research explores basic and applied questions related to shifts in plant dominance driven by factors of global change and how they influence soil carbon and nitrogen dynamics.
-So far, my work has focused on three broad topics: (1) interactions between under- and over-story plant-fungal associations and soil biogeochemical processes, (2) feedbacks between invasive plants, soil nutrient availability, and forest disturbance, and (3) the effects of forest management and restoration practices on soils.
-The ecosystems that I work in are strongly influenced by human use, such as urbanization, land management, and logging, and I am particularly interested in applications of my research for conservation, restoration, and land management. |
+This work focuses on three broad topics: (1) interactions between under- and over-story plant-fungal associations and soil biogeochemical processes, (2) feedbacks between invasive plants, soil nutrient availability, and forest disturbance, and (3) the effects of forest management and restoration practices on soils.

 Contact